romeric/Fastor/README.md

   cmpq  %r13, %rcx
   jne L129
 ~~~
 As can be observed, the compiler emits unaligned load and store instructions, but the rest of the generated code is extremely efficient (it does not get more efficient than this).
-For stack allocated and small tensors the unaligned load/store operations should not be a bottleneck, as the data would potentially fit in L1 cache.
+For stack allocated and small tensors the unaligned load/store operations should not be a bottleneck either, as the data would potentially fit in L1 cache.
+With the help of an optimising compiler, Fastor's functionalities come closest to the ideal metal performance for numerical tensor algebra code.

 ### Performance benchmark
 Consider the dyadic product `A_ik*B_jl`, that can be computed in Fastor like